BenLangmead/bowtie2/MANUAL.markdown

 * with OpenMP support -- `[g]make bowtie2-build-s USE_SAIS_OPENMP=1`
 * without OpenMP support -- `[g]make bowtie2-build-s USE_SAIS=1`

+### Building with CMake ###

+To build Bowtie2 with SRA and libsais support issue the following command:
+* `cmake . -D USE_SRA=1 -D USE_SAIS=1 && cmake --build .`

+CMake will take care of building and linking against the specified dependencies.

 Adding to PATH
 --------------